JulienBacquart/MTW-MeSH-wiki/ScreenShots.md

-## There are three themes to choose
+## There are three themes to choose from

 * [Slate](https://bootswatch.com/slate/) - dark
 * [Spacelab](https://bootswatch.com/spacelab/) - light